apache/submarine/docs/userdocs/k8s/helm.md

 ## Deploy Submarine Using Helm Chart (Recommended)

-Submarine's Helm Chart will not only deploy Submarine Server, but also deploys TF Operator / PyTorch Operator (which will be used by Submarine Server to run TF/PyTorch jobs on K8s).
+Submarine's Helm Chart will deploy Submarine Server, TF/PyTorch Operator, Notebook controller and Traefik.
+We use the TF/PyTorch operator to run tf/pytorch job, the notebook controller to manage jupyter notebook and Traefik as reverse-proxy.

 ### Install Helm